renraw-nl/md-tester/README.md

 # md-tester

-Test environment for differet markdown configurations and setup
+Test environment for different markdown configurations and setup